COMMON BREAST PROBLEMS OVERVIEW

 This topic will review some of the most common breast problems, including those that you or your healthcare provider may find.
 This article will also review how common breast problems are evaluated and treated.

 More detailed information about common breast problems is available separately.
-(See "Overview of benign breast disease" and "Breast masses and other common breast problems".)
+(See "Overview of benign breast disease" and "Clinical manifestations and diagnosis of a palpable breast mass".)

 You or your healthcare provider may find a breast lump by looking at or feeling your breast.
 It is difficult to determine by examination alone if a lump is caused by breast cancer.
 Although most breast lumps in women age 20 to 50 are not cancerous, all new breast lumps should be evaluated by a healthcare provider to determine if further testing is needed.